Carnivalio/BloodLine/README.md

 ## Code Style Rules

-- -	Use imports for packages and modules only.
 -	Use imports for packages and modules only.
 -	Import each module using the full pathname location of the module.
 -	Avoid global variables.